DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Method

 Note that there are $N(N/2-1)$ (i.e., excluding self-attention elements) spatial-attention elements in total, and only these spatial-attention elements are considered for dropout.
 With a pre-defined dropout ratio $P$, we globally drop a total of $N_{d} = P N(N/2-1)$ attention elements from $A$.

 \textbf{Sampling for Dropout.} We draw $N_{d}$ elements from a multinomial distribution based on the dropout probability matrix $W$.
 Then we drop the elements in $A$ with the corresponding indices by setting their values to $-\infty$.
 After applying the softmax function in (\ref{softmax}), the corresponding spatial-attention weights are removed.
-The other operations are the same with the original multi-head self attention mechanisms used in ViT. \abcn{The PyTorch-like pseudocode is presented in the Supplemental.}
+The other operations are the same with the original multi-head self attention mechanisms used in ViT.
+The PyTorch-like pseudocode is presented in Algorithm \ref{asad_algorithm}.

-Our ASAD method has negligible additional time cost compared with TwinMAE, due to the efficient matrix operation in GPUs.
-We apply ASAD to each layer in the decoder during the pre-training stage, \abc{so as to learn encoder representations that support temporal matching}.
-In the next section, we introduce downstream task fine-tuning based on the well pre-trained ViT model.
+\textbf{Autoencoder and Training.} Our ASAD method has negligible additional time cost compared with TwinMAE, due to the efficient matrix operation in GPUs.
+We apply ASAD to each layer in the decoder during the pre-training stage, {so as to learn encoder representations that support temporal matching}. \jimmyy{As demonstrated in Fig. \ref{temp_spatial_attention_comp}, our DropMAE with ASAD leverages more \emph{between-frame} attentions for reconstruction, which learns to perform accurate temporal matching in order to recover the patches between frames, thus leading to better temporal correspondence learning.}

+In the next section, we introduce downstream task fine-tuning based on the pre-trained ViT model.